samox03/habitTracker_Python/README.md

 The user can edit the descriptiption or the habit frequency.

 ### Check Off a habit
 The user is asked to check off a habit at least once in the predefined periodicity.
 He can do so by selecting this option from the main menu.
 A habit can just be checked off once in a period.
-The checking off of a habit gets registered by the period_counter by +1.
-The period counter resets to 0 if a habit gets missed in the preset period.
-In the period_archive the highest value of the period counter gets stored.
+The checking off of a habit gets registered by the period_count by +1.
+The period count resets to 0 if a habit gets missed in the preset period.
+In the period_archive the highest value of the period counter gets stored in a list.
+Like that the trackking data can be analyzed later.

 ### Show Habits
 Shows a table of all the stored habits along with their information of Name, Description, Periodicity.